 Neste only accepts sustainably-produced renewable raw materials from carefully selected partners.
 Sustainability of the raw materials used in the production of renewable fuels is a minimum requirement for us.

-All of our contracts with renewable raw material suppliers include strict terms on sustainability; e.g. commitment to sustainability, protecting biodiversity, and respecting human rights are requirements that must be met before a contract is signed.
+All of our contracts with renewable raw material suppliers include strict terms on sustainability; e.g. commitment to sustainability, protecting biodiversity, and respecting human rights are requirements that must be met.

 A key element in understanding sustainability risks in our supply chains is to assess country risk.
 We use a bespoke, industry leading country risk assessment methodology to map sustainability risks for the countries in which we operate and have supply chains.